 What is Spotted Winged Drosophila?

 Native to Japan, spotted winged drosophila was first discovered on the U.S. mainland in 2008 when it infested berry crops in California.
 From there it quickly spread across the country.
 It is now a serious problem in areas as far away as Florida and New England.
 The more you know about these destructive pests, the better you will be able to deal with them.

 Break open damaged fruit to look for the maggots.
-They are white, cylindrical and a little more than one-eighth of an inch long when fully mature.
+They are white, cylindrical, and a little more than 1/8 of an inch (0.30 cm.) long when fully mature.
 You may find several inside a single fruit because the same fruit is often stung more than once.